-I never truly understood the quote by Rudyard Kipling: “This is Burma” until I spent some time in the country formerly known as Burma, Myanmar.
-Since recently opening its borders to other countries in 2010 its continuously changing and improving, so here our some tips that you’ll find helpful when exploring the country.
+I never truly understood the quote by Rudyard Kipling: “This is Burma” until I spent some time in the country formerly known as Burma.
+Since opening its borders to other countries in 2010 Myanmar is continuously changing and improving.

-- Give yourself about a month in advance to get visas and your proper travel documents if your getting it via mail, or a quicker option is to obtain an E-Visa online.
+– Give yourself a month in advance to get visas and your proper travel documents if your getting them through the mail.
+A quicker option would be able to get an e-visa.

 – Get the appropriate shots and vaccines that you need before you go as you wouldn’t want to come home with an unwanted souvenir.

-- Dress modestly, as Myanmar is a very conservative country.
+– Dress modestly, as Myanmar is a very conservative country.
 I’m talking no skin showing up from the knees and elbows.
-I would recommend buying a local longyi (a long skirt that wraps around and ties) to put on over your shorts/yoga pants when entering the temples and Buddhist monasteries.
+I would recommend buying a local longyi (a long skirt that wraps around and ties) to put on over your bottoms when entering the temples and Buddhist monasteries.

-- Wear slip on shoes or slippers when planning a day of temple hopping as no shoes or socks are allowed to be worn when inside the temples.
-Slip on shoes or slippers make the process much more convenient.
+-Wear slip on shoes when planning a day of temple hopping as no shoes or socks are allowed to be worn when inside the temples.
+Slip on shoes make the process much more convenient.

 – Bring an umbrella or rain jacket with you when you are out and about (especially during monsoon season) as when it rains, it pours.

-- Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you don’t want to get ripped off.
-Also make sure the driver is sure on the destination he/she is taking you.
+– Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you don’t want to get ripped off.
+Also make sure the driver knows the destination he/she is taking you to.
 Believe me, the language barrier is real and there has been some communication issues.

 – Plan out your buses and trains ahead of time, especially for trains as they need at least 3 days in advance.